mcr727/Team-2-Repository/README.md

 # Team-2-Repository
 Effect of Covid-19 on New York City Transportation

+Project :

-Project : The effect of pandemic (Covid-19) on New York City Transportation (March 2020 to June 2020)
+The effect of pandemic (Covid-19) on New York City Transportation (March 2020 to June 2020)

-Team Members
+Team Members:

 Michael Reichard

 Yeonjae Riyoon

 Joshua Sohan

 Anumala Thapa

 Aaron Gold

 Summary:

 Compare the transportation usage during March  2020 - June 2020 to the usage during March 2019 - June 2019.

 Datasets:

 City health data

 Confirmed cases in the city

 Confirmed cases by region

 taxi data

 Subway data

 citibike data

 Questions: